Virginia Waysides

 Existed: 1974-1984+

-Notes: I believe I located this one.
-It is on US 460 Business east of Farmville near the bypass.
+Notes: I believe I failed to located this one in 2007.
+I thought it was on US 460 Business east of Farmville near the bypass.
 No longer a wayside, it appears a mobile home lot was on the property more recently.

 Photo: Mapmikey, 11/10/07